StevanFreeborn/onspring-api-sdk-python/README.md

 ### Python

-Requires use of Python 3.6.0.
+Requires use of Python 3.6.0 or later.

 ### Requests